codac-team/codac/doc/doc/tutorial/01-basics/index.rst

 Lesson A: Getting started with intervals and contractors
 ========================================================

-Now that Tubex has been installed on your computer, we will get used to intervals, constraints and networks of contractors.
+Now that Tubex has been installed on your computer or usable online, we will get used to intervals, constraints and networks of contractors.
-This will allow use to perform the state estimaton of a static robot between some landmarks by the end of this lesson.
+This will allow use to perform the state estimaton of a static robot between some landmarks by the end of :ref:`Lesson B <sec-tuto-02>`.

 .. contents:: Content of this lesson